 - A comments form then appears for you to fill in with options to ‘save a draft’ or ‘submit’.

 - You can submit as many comments on as many different areas of the plan as you like using this method.
 (They don’t have to be submitted at the same time).

 Where can I view the Draft Local Plan Policies Map?

 The Draft Local Plan Policies Map can be viewed and downloaded from our consultation portal.
 Click this link.
 Then click the 'Supporting Documents' tab and the Policies map is entitled 'Policies Map FINAL.pdf'

 What happens to my comments on the Draft Local Plan?

 If you have emailed or written to us, your comments will have been entered onto the Planning Policy Consultation Portal and will be viewable online at http://darlington.objective.co.uk/portal.
 If you entered your comments online they will have been ready to view from when they were verified by Officers.
 Officers are currently considering all of the responses made to the Draft Local plan and responding to each of the comment themes.
-After that, a summary of the comments made, the officer responses, and any resulting recommended changes to the Draft Local Plan will be reported to a meeting of the Council’s Cabinet in the Summer of 2019, with dates to be confirmed.
+After that, a summary of the comments made, the officer responses, and any resulting recommended changes to the Draft Local Plan will be reported to a meeting of the Council’s Cabinet in July 2019.